-Random vector generators based on multivariate probability distributions are far less common.
-Effective random number generators exist for multivariate t and normal distribution with up to 6 variables.
-Simulating data from multivariate normal distribution is possible via a matrix decomposition of given symmetric positive definite matrix $\Sigma$ containing variable covariances.
-Using the decomposed matrix and sequence of univariate normally distributed random variables one can generate data from multivariate normal distribution as discussed in Sect. \ref{sec:rbfGenerator}.
+Random vector generators are mostly based on multivariate t and normal distributions, and are effective with up to 6 variables.
+Simulating data from multivariate normal distribution is possible via decomposition of a given symmetric positive definite matrix $\Sigma$ containing variable covariances.
+Using the decomposed matrix and a sequence of univariate normally distributed random variables one can generate data from multivariate normal distribution as discussed in Section \ref{sec:rbfGenerator}.
 The approach proposed in this paper relies on the multivariate normal distribution data generator but does not assume that the whole data set is normally distributed.
 Instead it finds subspaces which can be successfully approximated with Gaussian kernels and use extracted distribution parameters to generate new data in proportion with the requirements.

-To generate data from nonnormal multivariate distribution several transformational approaches have been proposed which start by generating data from a multivariate normal distribution and than transform it to the desired final distribution.
+To generate data from nonnormal multivariate distribution several transformational approaches have been proposed which start by generating data from a multivariate normal distribution and than transform the data to the desired final distribution.
 For example, \cite{Ruscio08} proposes an iterative approximation scheme.
 In each iteration the approach generates a multivariate normal data that is subsequently replaced with the nonnormal data sampled from the specified target population.
-After each iteration, discrepancies between the generated and desired correlation matrices are used to update the intermediate correlation matrix.
-A similar approach for ordinal data is proposed by \cite{Ferrari12}.
-The transformational approaches are limited to low dimensional spaces where covariance matrix capturing data dependencies can be successfully estimated.
-In contrast, our method is not limited to specific data type.
-The problem space is split into subspaces where dependencies are more clearly expressed and subsequently captured.
+After each iteration discrepancies between the generated and desired correlation matrices are used to update the intermediate correlation matrix.
+A similar approach for ordinal data is proposed in \cite{Ferrari12}.
+Transformational approaches are limited to low dimensional spaces, where the covariance matrix capturing data dependencies can be successfully estimated.
+In contrast, our method is not limited to low dimensional spaces.
+The problem space is split into subspaces, where dependencies are more clearly expressed and captured.